sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### getAudio

-Return the `WebAudio` instance of given identifier
+Return the `WebAudio` instance of given identifier.

+The `WebAudio` provide provision to control single audio with effects [Single Audio](singleAudio.md)`.

 The `WebAudio` provide provision to control single audio with effects [Single Audio](singleAudio.md)`

-The `getAudio` method accept an identifier to find out the audio
+The `getAudio` method accept an identifier to find out the audio.

 ```js
 WebAudio.getAudio('speech')